AI-Zhpp/FTN/README.md

 * SYSU-CD
 * Google-CD

-Then, run the following codes with your GPUs.
-You can get the same results in the above paper.
+Then, run the following codes with your GPUs, and you can get the same results in the above paper.

 ## Usage